canonical/wordpress-k8s-operator/docs/tutorial/getting-started.md

 ### Deploy wordpress-k8s charm

-Deployment of WordPress requires a database integration.
-The preferred method to provide it in juju is through a elation.
-In this case, a `mysql` [interface](https://juju.is/docs/sdk/integration) is required by the wordpress-k8s charm and hence, [`mysql-k8s`](https://charmhub.io/mysql-k8s) charm will be used.
+Deployment of WordPress requires a relational database.
+The integration with the `mysql` [interface](https://juju.is/docs/sdk/integration) is required by the wordpress-k8s charm and hence, [`mysql-k8s`](https://charmhub.io/mysql-k8s) charm will be used.

 Start off by deploying the wordpress charm.
 By default it will deploy the latest stable release of the wordpress-k8s charm.